inoxlang/inox/docs/builtin.md

 ```
 ### Queue

-the Queue function creates a queue from an iterable.
+The Queue function creates a queue from an iterable.

 **examples**